bit-meddler/rpiCap/README.md

 This project is subject to the GPLv3 Licence, a copy is in the root, and will be refferenced in the source and resource files going forwards.

 ## Challenges
-1. Execute connected components to find RoIs in the image
+1. Execute connected components to find RoIs in the image **DONE**
-2. develop some process to circle fit or compute a centroid
+2. Develop some process to circle fit or compute a centroid **DONE**
-3. timely threaded execution on a non-RTS
+3. Timely threaded execution on a non-RTS _Threading not yet required_
+4. Hook into Camera system and centroid detect at 60fps <- _We are here_
-4. Syncronization of multiple cameras
+5. Syncronization of multiple cameras
-5. Testing function of prototype camera without MoCap system to configure it
+6. Testing function of prototype camera without MoCap system to configure it

 ## Tasks
 ### Camera